DOI-USGS/ISIS3/Public-Release-Process.md

 This document explains both the release process for Official Releases as well as Release Candidates.
+In addition, it describes the process for custom builds (for missions, for example).

 # Step-By-Step Instructions